ablazquezg/SARIMA-visualization/README.md

 ## Application in a new data set

-The model is applied to a new independent data set that has not been used for model construction.
+The model is applied to a new data set that has not been used for model construction.
 The results will be displayed in another tab in the app.

 ## Shiny app